Maalai Naerathu Mayakkam

 Maalai Nerathu Mayakkam is a 2016 Indian Tamil-language romantic drama film directed by Gitanjali Selvaraghavan and written by her husband Selvaraghavan.
 Starring newcomers Balakrishna Kola and Wamiqa Gabbi, the film is produced by Kola Bhaskar and has music composed by Amrit.
 Having had several false starts since 2006, the film was released on 1 January 2016 to positive reviews.
-The film was dubbed and released in Telugu as Nannu Vadili Neevu Polevule.
+It was dubbed and released in Telugu as Nannu Vadili Neevu Polevule.

 Plot

 The film opens with Manoja suffering from insomnia.
-Her ex-boyfriend Tarun tries to propose to her, after wishing her on her birthday.
-She genuinely refused his proposal.
-She moves to her room and looks in her photo gallery, where she sees the birthday celebration pictures when she had celebrated with her husband Prabhu.
+Her ex-boyfriend Tarun tries to propose to her after wishing her on her birthday.
+She genuinely refuses his proposal.
+She moves to her room and looks at her photo gallery, where she sees the birthday celebration pictures when she had celebrated with her husband Prabhu.

-The plot moves a few years before, where Manoja has been refused by her boyfriend Tarun.
-Her reason for rejecting the relationship is because she has not dated him close enough and his thoughts are primarily about sex.
+The plot moves a few years prior, where Manoja was refused by her boyfriend Tarun.
+Her reason for rejecting the relationship is that she has not dated him close enough and his thoughts are primarily about sex.
 Later, he reveals that he is moving away from her and has a crush on Reshma.

-On the other side, Prabhu is socially inept person who lives with his parents.
+On the other side, Prabhu is socially inept and lives with his parents.
 He lacks charm and confidence, thereby getting rejected by many girls while on dates.
-His parents were trying to get him married but due to his lazy appearance, he gets rejected.
+His parents were trying to get him married, but because of his lazy appearance, he gets rejected.
 Manoja's mother, who is suffering from cancer, compels Manoja, and she agrees to get married.

 After Prabhu and Manoja get married, Prabhu tries to impress Manoja but fails as she is not interested in him.
-One day, Prabhu takes Manoja to a restaurant, where he meets Manoja's ex-boyfriend, causing him to suspect Manoja as to whether she had a sexual relationship with her ex-boyfriend, and he argues with Manoja.
+One day, Prabhu takes Manoja to a restaurant, where he meets Tarun, causing him to suspect Manoja of having a sexual relationship with Tarun, and he argues with her.
 After he realises Manoja's disciplined character, he apologises.
-Manoja too apologises, and both of them start dating as friends.
+Manoja also apologises, and they both start dating as friends.